MickMarch/election_anaysis/README.md

 party_votes[party_name] += 1
 ```

-With this, we are able to add any new type of data to count.
-It isn't just limited to counting political parties.
+**With only slight modifications to the script, functionality can be added for many new types of data points to track in different types of elections.**